GSA/digitalgov.gov/content/events/2019/06/2019-06-12-introduction-searchgov.md

 ---
 slug: introduction-searchgov
-title: 'Introduction to Search&#46;gov'
+title: "Introduction to Search&#46;gov"
-summary: 'Come and learn all about Search&#46;gov!
-The site search for federal government websites '
+summary: "Come and learn all about Search&#46;gov!
+The site search for federal government websites"
 featured_image:
   uid:
   alt: ''